raghav100/XERO_Automation_Account/README.md

 Step 5.
 Run the test
 -----------------------

-From the project folder start command prompt and type "gradle build" and press enter
+From the project folder start command prompt and type "gradle clean build" and press enter